I love podcasts.

 When I hear a great voice speaking awesome content somehow it comes alive.

 Podcasts are often delivered with real enthusiasm and that fires me up.
 Similarly, it can be conversational, funny, sarcastic even annoying and you will get a different understanding from a different tone.

-Many people use Podcasts as part of their content marketing strategy.
-The podcasts are, at least if they’re to be successful, informative, educational and or entertaining.
+Many business use Podcasts as part of their content marketing strategy.
+The podcasts are, at least if they’re to be successful – informative, educational and or entertaining.
 I’ve learnt a lot from podcasts and so often it feels like I’m not really trying and the knowledge has just snuck into my brain and set up camp.

 Here are my favourite reasons that I love them.

 Podcasts are portable

 Whilst it’s possible to listen to podcasts on your computer, I personally prefer to take them on the move.
 I make a lot of 20-minute trips.
 Many podcasts fit into this time-frame and when you find one that’s regular you can subscribe so that the next episode is already available when you’re next free.
 I split my time on the go between listening to podcasts and listening to music.

 Either way, I download beforehand or even stream to my mobile.
 If I subscribe to a podcast then they’re already there I just open the app and choose one.

 The right podcasts aren’t dumbed down.
 Listening to Ideas energises me and can set me up for the day.
 I do mostly listen to podcasts in the marketing/business/entrepreneurial space and there are so many podcasts featuring people that have overcome obstacles and learnt things that can help me or inspire me, or even make me angry and disagree..

 Podcasts educate me